 Humble Independent School District began over 100 years ago as a one-room school house with twelve students, a teacher and a four-month school term.

 Frequently Requested Demographic Information about Humble ISD

-Information is from the most recently published state report, which came out in 2013 and reflects 2012 figures.
-The next state report is expected to be issued in December 2014, and will reflect 2013 figures.
+Information is from the most recently published state report, which came out in 2016 and reflects 2015-2016 figures.
+The next state report is expected to be issued in December 2017, and will reflect 2016-2017 figures.
 Texas Education Agency data is used because it is considered the reliable source for comparative purposes among school districts since the data is audited for every district using the same criteria.
-If you are seeking current year information, please call the Public Information Office at 281-641-8200 for assistance.
+If you are seeking current year information, please call the Public Communications Office at 281-641-8200 for assistance.

 Humble ISD covers a 90+ square mile area and includes the communities of Humble, Atascocita, Kingwood, Fall Creek, Eagle Springs, among others.
 Located about 17 miles northeast of downtown Houston and just minutes away from George Bush Intercontinental Airport, the suburban area is largely residential.
 However, a major mall and plenty of nearby stores and restaurants are convenient to those who prefer to stay close to home.

 The Humble ISD community has enjoyed a long and successful commitment to excellence in Texas education, owing in part to the support of our families and business partners.
 A perfect example of this close and dynamic relationship is the Humble ISD Education Foundation, created in 1999 with $46,000 in donations.
 Today, through the help of generous supporters, more than $6.74 million in funds has been raised to provide the innovative and enriching projects taking place in our classrooms every day.
 A crowning achievement, the Administaff Humble ISD Observatory, houses four telescopes, a retractable roof, a teaching classroom and Internet capability.
 Humble ISD is one of a very few school districts in the United States to have its own observatory.